Nikita99100/WebSDRReceiver/README.md

-#It's difficult to explain what I'm trying to do here.
+# It's difficult to explain what I'm trying to do here.
-##But I'll try:)
+**But I'll try:)**
-I am an amateur radio operator, and after I moved to another city, I could no longer listen to the radio because of interference.
+<p>I am an amateur radio operator, and after I moved to another city, I could no longer listen to the radio because of interference.
 But I want it!
 The only option: websdr receivers (http://www.websdr.org/).
 But it is very boring to listen to the radio through a computer.
-My solution: To assemble a "radio receiver" using arduino, nodemcu and raspberryPi and connect it to the websdr receiver.
+My solution: To assemble a "radio receiver" using arduino, nodemcu and raspberryPi and connect it to the websdr receiver. </p>